State baseball: ‘Clutch’ late hits help Lincoln East find its energy in win over Papillion-La Vista South

 Noah Walters doubled in the top of the seventh inning and Cooper Erikson followed with a go-ahead RBI single during No. 3 Lincoln East’s 8-5 win over No. 4 Papillion-La Vista South.

 Lincoln East (23-9) fell behind 3-0 in the bottom of the third inning but rallied to tie the game 3-3 in the fifth inning.
-Following Erikson’s seventh inning hit, the Spartans added to their lead with an RBI hit by pitch and a bases-clearing 3-RBI single from Keinan Lentell.
+Following Erikson’s seventh-inning hit, the Spartans added to their lead with an RBI hit by pitch and a three-run double by Keinan Lentell.

 Walters, Erikson and Lentell all had multi-hit games as eight of Lincoln East’s 10 hits came during the fifth and seventh innings.